 Royal Canadian Circus

-The Royal Canadian Family Circus is in Richmond over the May Long Weekend most years, although not in 2020.
-Due to the outbreak of the coronavirus, the circus’ 2020 North American tour has been cancelled.
-It will be back again though in 2021.
+The Royal Canadian Family Circus is in Richmond over the May Long Weekend most years, although not in 2020 or 2021.
+Due to the outbreak of the coronavirus, the circus’ 2020 North American tour was completely cancelled, and its 2021 shows in the Lower Mainland were also cancelled.

 When it is in town, the circus shows are very highly recommended, especially for families!
 There are no exotic animals (which is great), but there are numerous world-class acts.

 Some of the performers from the Royal Canadian International Circus’ show a couple of years ago appeared in the Hugh Jackman film “The Greatest Showman.”
 The 2019 performer lineup was equally impressive, as will be the show the next time the circus is in town.